Actindo-AG/Documentation/Core1Platform/AdministratingCore1/05_EngineRoom.md

 ## Check warnings and notices

 The platform console provides instance-relevant notices and warning.
-In opposite to the notifications (see [Check notifications](../UsingCore1/03_GeneralUIFunctions.md#check-notifications "Check notifications")), these notices and warnings are targeted for developers.
+In contrast to the notifications (see [Check notifications](../UsingCore1/03_GeneralUIFunctions.md#check-notifications)), these notices and warnings are intended for developers.

+#### Prerequisites

+You have administrator rights for the current instance.

 #### Procedure